freddiehaddad/UnitFramesImproved/README.md

 - Secure attributes for focus clearing (`*type2 = "clearfocus"`)
 - No protected function taint issues
 - Menu items filtered to avoid taint-causing operations
+- Combat detection prevents frame repositioning during encounters

+### Saved Variables

+- **Per-character positions** - Each character has their own frame layout
+- **Position validation** - Out-of-bounds positions automatically reset to defaults
+- **Lock state persistence** - Remembers if frames were unlocked (restores on login if not in combat)

 ### Performance